Crate crossfire

 §Error types

-Error types are re-exported from crossbeam-channel:
+Error types are the same as crossbeam-channel:

 TrySendError, SendError, SendTimeoutError, TryRecvError, RecvError, RecvTimeoutError